achorein/expo-share-intent-demo/README.md

 ### Android Tricks

-For Android build a config plugin (see plugins/withAndroidShareExtension) has been added to automate the doc instructions, this automate the [doc instruction](https://ajith-ab.github.io/react-native-receive-sharing-intent/docs/android/) :
+For Android build a config plugin has been added (see `plugins/withAndroidShareExtension` directory) to automate the doc instructions, this automate the [doc instruction](https://ajith-ab.github.io/react-native-receive-sharing-intent/docs/android/) :

 #### Content Types